 Matariki has different names around the world.
 In English, it is called by its ancient Greek name, Pleiades or the Seven Sisters.
 In Hawaiian it is Makali’i, ‘eyes of royalty', and in Japan it is Subaru, meaning ‘gathered together’.

-Historically, the stars were closely tied to planting, harvesting and hunting.
+Historically, the stars of Matariki were also closely tied to planting, harvesting and hunting.
 If the stars appeared clear and bright, it signified an abundant season ahead.

 Matariki takes place in mid-winter from late May to early July.
 The dates vary according to tribes and geography.

-This year (2021) the reappearance of the constellation will be visible around the 2nd of July.
+This year (2022), the first public holiday to celebrate Matariki will be on Friday 24 June, marking the reappearance of the constellation.
 The best time to view the Matariki cluster is early morning, just before dawn.